 It's essential to build and maintain an excellent reputation for your branded domain (Custom from address) because mailbox providers, such as Gmail, Microsoft, and Yahoo, analyse your email campaigns to determine your sender reputation.

-When you start sending emails from a new branded domain (custom from address), careful planning and a well-defined strategy are vital in achieving the best inbox placement.
+When you start sending emails from a new Custom from address, careful planning and a well-defined strategy are vital in achieving the best inbox placement.
 If mailbox providers see unusual and sporadic changes to your email marketing, they view you as a risky sender.
-We recommend waiting 30 days before sending from a new domain; this doesn’t apply to a subdomain.
+We recommend waiting 30 days before sending from a new domain.

 If you want to make changes, whether it's adding volume, or changing the sending domain or IP address, you must carefully plan your strategy beforehand.
 Mailbox providers must recognise that your contacts are happy to receive your email campaigns.

 Mailbox providers don’t only filter by IP addresses.
 They also analyse who you’re emailing, your volume of emails, how contacts interact with your email campaigns, and your email campaign content to form a reputation unique to the domain you are sending from.

 To improve your sending reputation:

 If you start emailing your contact list all at once with no sending strategy it's likely your email campaigns will be sent to your contacts' junk folders.
 Fixing this can be hard and sometimes costly, and it means your intended contacts won't see or interact with your email campaigns.
 This causes a loss in revenue.
 In order to maximise the chances of your success, you need to start small with your most engaged subscribers and follow these guidelines:

 Make sure your contacts are active and have given permission to receive your emails.
 Sending to engaged and active contacts who have given permission, preferably using double opt-in, is key for inbox placement.